-All Meeting materials have been posted on the Company's website and are also available under the Company's profiles on SEDAR at www.sedar.com and EDGAR at www.sec.gov.
+All Meeting materials have been posted on the Company's website and are also available under the Company's profiles on SEDAR at www.seca.gov.

 Who is soliciting my proxy?

 Management of the Company is soliciting your proxy.
 It is expected that the solicitation will be made primarily by mail and by Internet, but proxies may also be solicited by telephone, in writing or in person, by directors, officers or employees of the Company and its subsidiaries who will receive no other compensation therefore other than their regular remuneration.
 The Company may also reimburse brokers and other persons holding Shares in their name or in the name of nominees for the costs incurred in sending proxy materials to their principals in order to obtain their proxies.
 Such costs are expected to be nominal.